 The gaming keyboard is a worthy successor to the G11 for macro junkies who don't have a need for an LCD but want all the other frills have to offer.
-The only disappointment is that by the omission of a green backlighting channel.
+The only issue is that by the omission of a green backlighting channel.

 It was back in 2003 that Auravision released their backlit EluminX keyboard, single-handedly defining the very concept of a gaming keyboard.
 Now, almost seven years later, the standard gaming keyboard armament has been expanded upon this to include macros and multimedia functionality.
-Logitech's latest entry in their G-Series keyboard lineup takes this formula and runs with it.
+Logitech’s latest entry in their G-Series keyboard lineup takes this formula and runs with it.
 Enter the Logitech G110, the successor to G11 from 2006.
-Equipped with user-configurable backlighting, USB audio and a complement of 12 macro keys, how does this new contender stand up against the competition?
+Equipped with user-configurable backlighting, USB audio, and a complement of 12 macro keys, how does this new contender stand up against the competition?
 Feast your eyeballs on our in-depth review and find out!

 Logitech thankfully spared the screen-less G11 the same “upgrade” treatment, but the fact remained that it was still too big for most gamers’ desks and needed to be scaled down somehow without repeating the mistakes from the G15v2.
 In 2009, Logitech again tried to address the size issue with the release of their G19 and G110 keyboards, and this time they actually succeeded.